Valerioageno/sentry-react-lazy/README.md

 4. `npm run dev`
 5. enjoy

-Any helps or suggestions will be appreciated.
+Any helps or suggestions will be really appreciated.

 ## License